go-aah/docs/security-config.md

 * `stateless` - Session data is destroyed at end of each request
 * `stateful` - Session data is persisted based on store type config

-Default value is `stateless`
+Default value is `stateless` for API and `stateful` for Web application.
 ```bash
 mode = "stateful"
 ```

 ### Section: store { ... }
-Session store is to choose where session values should be persisted.
+Session store is to configure where session values should be persisted.
 Currently aah framework supports `cookie` and `file` as a store type.
-Also framework provide extensible `session.Storer` interface to add custom session store.
+Also framework provides extensible `session.Storer` interface to add your custom session store.

 ### type
 Currently aah framework supports `cookie` and `file` as a store type.

-Default store type value is `cookie`
+Default store type value is `cookie`.
 ```bash
 type = "cookie"
 ```

 ### filepath
 Filepath is used for file store to store session data in the file system.
-This is only applicable for `type="file"`, make sure application has Read/Write access to the directory.
+This is only applicable for `store.type = "file"`, make sure application has Read/Write access to the directory.
 Provide absolute path.

 Default value is `<app-base-dir>/sessions`.
 ```bash